AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/architecture.md

 # Protocol

-At a high level, here is how the protocol works:
+At a high level, this is how the protocol works:

 - User sends tokens to the bridge contracts on one of the blockchains.
 - The bridge, which consists of many automated nodes watching the blockchain for transactions, logs a new transaction.